 Choosing the right legal form for your business

-Choose the right form of business - it's important to make a positive choice of business form, particularly if you will be in business with other individuals.
+It's important to choose the right form of business, particularly if you will be in business with other individuals.
 If you simply start trading, you might unintentionally create the wrong business relationship - for example, an equal partnership with personal liability for your partners' business debts as well as your own.

 Many new business owners instinctively opt to incorporate as a limited company, though this can involve significant costs and administrative burdens.
 Self-employment as a sole trader or in partnership can be a more straightforward option.
 In some circumstances, a limited liability partnership (LLP) can be a better alternative to forming a limited company.